matthewjbetts/mechismo/README.md

 # ensure id_group is in ascending order (needed for id_mapping with offsets to work).
 # could output this way from mechismoGroupContacts but is nice to see jaccard
 # sub groups immediately after contacts grouped by sequence
+# FIXME - wouldn't need to do this if unique ids were output
 ls ${MECHISMO_DN}contact_groups/*.ContactGroup.tsv | perl -ne 'chomp; system("sort -n -k +1 -o $_ $_");'
 ls ${MECHISMO_DN}contact_groups/*.ContactToGroup.tsv | perl -ne 'chomp; system("sort -n -k +2 -o $_ $_");'